Fette Fraktur: History

-Confusion with blackletter
+Confusion with Textualis

-Fette Fraktur and the regular Fraktur typeface have been confused for the blackletter script often mislabeled Old English script, and which has become extremely popular in the world of hip-hop music and fashion.
-Those forms of blackletter, however, derive from Textualis, not Fraktur, and have been influenced by the chicano urban culture of Los Angeles, California.
+Fette Fraktur (and Fraktur typefaces in general) have sometimes been confused for another kind of blackletter script (the style often mislabeled Old English), which has become popular in the world of hip-hop music and fashion.
+Those forms of blackletter, however, derive from Textualis, not from Fraktur, and have been influenced by the chicano urban culture of Los Angeles, California.